raulzanardo/m5timercam-pixel-camera/README.md

 This video demonstrates the on-device menu system including the export mode.

 Long press enters the menu.
-While in the menu a short press cylces between the menu items, long press toggles the menu item.
+While in the menu, a short press cycles through items, long press activates the selected item, and a double click exits back to the live preview.

 <p align="center">
   <img src="images/display.png" width="400" alt="M5TimerCAM Device">